ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

    Further values may be added in the future via IANA registration.

-cipher-suites
+supported-cipher-suites
-: The cipher-suites parameter lists the ciphersuite(s) supported by the TAM.
+: The supported-cipher-suites parameter lists the ciphersuite(s) supported by the TAM.
 Details about the ciphersuite encoding can be found in {{ciphersuite}}.

 nonce